ahmedre/prayertimes-kmp/README.md

 It uses the `kotlin_multiplatform` branch of [adhan](https://github.com/batoulapps/adhan-java/tree/kotlin_multiplatform) for shared PrayerTime calculation logic.

 It was later modified to support more platforms as part of a talk, given in Arabic, at Droidcon Egypt in 2022.
+I am hoping to re-do this in English in the near future, at which point I'll update the links here as well.

 ## Features

 * shared business logic between all platforms
+* shared rendering layer for Compose between Android, JVM Desktop, and iOS

+### Specific Implementations
-* implementation for Android (using Jetpack Compose)
+* Android (using Jetpack)
-* implementation for iOS (using SwiftUI)
+* iOS (using SwiftUI)
+* iOS (using Compose)
-* implementation for desktop (using Jetpack Compose JVM)
+* desktop JVM (using Compose)
+* web (using Compose)
-* implementation for macOS
+* macOS
-* implementation for watchOS
+* watchOS
 * implementation for command line (macOS, Linux, and Windows (untested)).